russellvaughan/CV/README.md

 - Languages and frameworks used: Ruby, Rails, Javascript, Angular.js
 - Testing Frameworks: Rspec, Jasmine, Mocha, Protractor

-During the course, supplmentary to the coursework I also completed the following additional learning resources:
+During the course, supplementary to the coursework I also completed the following additional learning resources:

 - The Well Grounded Rubyist, David A. Black.
 - Lynda -Ruby Essential Training, Kevin Skoglund.